Saptak625/TI-84PlusCEPrograms/README.md

 ### IONIZTOL
 Finds the wavelength of light that has a certain ionization energy OR ionization energy of a certain wavelength of light.
 Shows Formulas and Units for calculations.

+### KAKBTOPH
+Finds the Ka or Kb of an acid or base given the pH or pOH OR the pH or pOH of an acid or base given the Ka or Kb.
+Also, reqires the initial molarity of the acid or base.

 ### LAWOFCOS
 Finds the missing angle or side in a Law of Cosines scenario.